Multitrace-5 Concentrate Dosage

 Periodic monitoring of plasma levels of Zinc, Copper, Manganese, Chromium and Selenium is suggested as a guideline for administration.

-Aseptic addition of the solution to the TPN solution under laminar flow hood is recommended.
-The trace elements present in the solution are physically compatible with the electrolytes and vitamins usually present in the amino acid/dextrose solution used for TPN.
+Aseptic addition of MULTITRACE® - 5 CONCENTRATE to parenteral nutrition solutions under laminar flow hood is recommended.
+The trace elements present in MULTITRACE® - 5 CONCENTRATE are physically compatible with the electrolytes and vitamins usually present in parenteral nutrition formulations.